hassaaali/chatbot/README.md

 MIT License - see LICENSE file for details

 ## 🆘 Legal Support
-For legal AI issues and questions:
+For Hugging Face legal AI issues and questions:
-1. Check the legal troubleshooting section above
+1. Check the Hugging Face troubleshooting section above
-2. Review the legal API documentation
+2. Review the Hugging Face API documentation
-3. Create an issue on GitHub with detailed information about your legal AI problem
+3. Create an issue on GitHub with detailed information about your problem

 ---

-**⚖️ Get started by uploading your first legal PDF document and asking legal questions about its content!
-Legal AI analysis is always enabled for expert legal guidance, and everything is automatically cleared when you're done to maintain confidentiality.**
+**⚖️ Get started by uploading your first legal PDF document and asking legal questions!
+Hugging Face AI analysis is always enabled for expert legal guidance, and everything is automatically cleared when you're done to maintain confidentiality.**

+**🤖 Powered by Hugging Face**: Access to state-of-the-art language models for superior legal analysis.

 **Remember: This tool provides legal information, not legal advice.
 Always consult with a qualified attorney for specific legal matters.**